 Depending on the circumstances surrounding the trust administration issue at hand, a Section 17200 Petition may be a valid option for trustees in Orange County.
-Trustees can utilize these Petitions concerning the internal affairs of the trust.
-Examples include determining validity of a trust provision, fixing trustee’s compensation, and granting powers to the trustee.
-It is important to note, however, that the court can and will dismiss a Petition if it is not reasonably necessary in order to protect the interests of the trustee or beneficiary.
+Trustees can use these petitions concerning the internal affairs of the trust, such as determining the validity of a trust provision, fixing trustee compensation, and granting powers to the trustee.
+However, it is important to note that the court can and will dismiss a petition if it is not reasonably necessary to protect the interests of the trustee or beneficiary.

-If you opt to file a Section 17200 Petition, it is best to ensure that you complete the Petition fully before submitting it to the court.
-Specifically, ensure that your Petition contains all of the following information:
+If you choose to file a Section 17200 Petition, it is best to ensure that you complete the petition fully before submitting it to the court.
+Specifically, ensure that your petition contains all of the following information:

 - The complete name of the trust, including all amendments and modifications

 - The date the trust was created